neohelden/commons-nestjs-server-transactional/README.md

 Therefore, the `ReplicationMode` enum is used to indicate the desired replication mode for a transaction.
 The available modes are:

 - `MASTER`: The transaction will be executed on the master database.
+If not specified, this is the default mode.
 - `SLAVE`: The transaction will be executed on a slave database.